aimanazmi/POA-Calculator/README.md

 2.Open POA Trading account (beta) by aiman.sln using Visual Basic

-3.In Visual basic, click file > open file and open Form1.Designer.vb then click edit > open code and designer
+3.In Visual basic, click file > open file and open Form1.Designer.vb after that click edit > open code and designer

 4.There you can code and help me